 Welcome to day one of our blog series of advice on product launches.
 Day one is unique in that it is the only day that comes before day two, but after the introduction.

 As promised, we’re answering common launch questions.
 We’re trying to answer the hard ones, too, so that you’re not totally wasting your time.
-We are very aware that you had a choice in what you did right now, and that getting blasted on egg nog was among them, so please accept our thanks.
+We are very aware that you had a choice in what you did today, and that getting blasted on egg nog was among those choices, so please accept our thanks.
 We will work hard to ensure you feel you made the right decision.